IjadJukaj20/Phase-I-Group-Division/README.md

 ###### Phase-I-Group-Division
-### Our group is  composed of 4 member: Ijad Jukaj (me), Xhoslin Agovi, Rindi Daja and Denal Selimi.
+### Our group is  composed of 4 member: Ijad Jukaj (me), Xhoslin Agovi, Rindi Daja , Denald Selimi and Klaiv Domi.

 Ijad Jukaj (me) - focused a little in static and more in dynamic part of the website.